MTG/DCASE-models/scripts/README.md

 # Scripts

 This folder contains Python scripts to demonstrate `DCASE-models`.
-It includes 6 scripts that implement different functionalities around the pipeline of a DCASE related system.
+It includes 6 scripts that implement functionalities for the different parts of a DCASE related system.

 - [Dataset downloading](download_dataset.py)
 - [Data augmentation](data_augmentation.py)